ExoticCandyC/eclibc/README.md

 This will effectively add the "-leclibc" to all the gcc commands you run inside your terminal and you dont need to manually invoke the "-leclibc" flag each time you want to compile using gcc.
 Also, adding a library to the command line will not affect compile times nor the binary size, they will only expand the knowledge of your compiler about the aforementioned library.
 So if you want to use this library in most of your projects, virtually adding the library to the gcc is highly recommended.

-Basically since the library is targeted for C89 (ANSI) standard, and compiled using heavy warning eliminations and pedantic syntax, this source code should basically be able to be compiled with any compiler that contains C89 standard functions.
+Basically since the library is targeted for C99 standard, which a widely adopted standard, and compiled using heavy warning eliminations and pedantic syntax, this source code should basically be able to be compiled with any compiler that contains C99 standard functions.

 As an example, Micochip© XC8 doesn't have an implementation of "free" and "malloc" functions.
 So it will produce errors during compilation.